Workplace Legal Issues and Common Safety Concerns

 If an employer uses an employee’s name or photo in advertisements, secretly records conversations or uses images in a promotion without permission, it may be a violation of that employee’s privacy rights.

-An employer does not “own” an employee and so using their identity for commercial gain is unlawful without the right approval from the employee.
+An employer does not “own” an employee and so using their identity for commercial gain is unlawful, creating potential legal issues in the workplace related to privacy.

-Overtime pay can be a “hot potato” of an issue between employees and employers.
+Overtime pay can be a “hot potato” labor law issue between employees and employers.

 Much of the confusion stems from the regularly changing laws and the fact that many employees and employers in certain industries do not know the working hour limit in any given week – nor how many they actually work.